-One Direction And Zayn Malik: 2017 Predictions For Harry Styles, Niall Horan, Lewis Tomlinson, and Liam Payne Plus Z
+One Direction And Zayn Malik: 2017 Predictions For Harry Styles, Niall Horan, Louis Tomlinson, And Liam Payne Plus Z

 Harry Styles and Louis Tomlinson are going to offer huge surprises when they release their solo album debuts this summer.
 Louis and Harry are the perfectionists of One Direction.
 It is likely that both will set the music world on its ear, now that Louis Tomlinson is finding his direction.
 Styles is looking at the classic rock genre, while Tomlinson is probably going for something more electronic and perhaps even rave-style dance music.

-Zayn Malik may not be so far apart from Harry Styles work after all when Styles is finished.
+Zayn Malik may not be so far apart from Harry Styles’ work after all when Styles is finished.
 The two may be surprised how they were on the same page all along.
 Likewise, Liam Payne may fit right into that niche, though it is really too soon to tell about the direction of Payne’s efforts.

 Supporting #WorldAIDSDay.
 You can still win a trip to chill out with me in the studio with @RED https://t.co/rC0hzpkgg3 pic.twitter.com/g3XNnG5V2q